SEO is not that hard to learn. All you have to do is be willing to allocate the necessary time and effort to learn the various SEO concepts.

 SEM is one of the channels available in Digital Marketing.
 Other channels include Social media marketing, email marketing, content marketing, etc.

-The next step is to understand what we actually mean when we talk about search engine optimization and why it’s an important process for any website.
+The next step is to understand what we mean when discussing search engine optimization and why it’s an important process for any website.

 SEO can be defined as a set of rules you can apply on a website so that it appears in the top positions in the search engine result pages (SERPS) for related keywords.